MasayaTahara/python-multi/README.md

 # python-multi
-Sample code for concurrent logic by Pthon
+Sample code for concurrent logic by Python

 ## Set up